mrc-ide/squire_js/README.md

 Parameters:

  * population - is an array of populations for each age group
- * ttMatrix - is an array of timesteps at which the mixing matrix will change
+ * contactMatrix - is the contact matrix to use for the simulation
- * ttMatSet - is an array of mixing matrices to change to in line with `ttMatrix`
  * ttBeta - is an array of timsteps at which the transmissibility will change
  * betaSet - is an array of beta values that will change in line with `ttBeta`
  * nBeds - is the country's capacity for hosiptal beds